clifgriffin/simple-ldap-login/readme.txt

 Tested up to: 2.7.1
 Stable tag: 1.2.0.1

-Super simple implementation of adLDAP with Wordpress!
+Super simple implementation of LDAP with Wordpress!
 Authenticates wordpress users accounts against LDAP user accounts with the same username.
 That's all there is to it!

 == Description ==
-**If you have used this plugin (successfully or unsuccessfully), please visit the plugin homepage and leave feedback.
-Or you can e-mail me at webmaster[at]clifgriffin.com.
-Doing so will contribute to the future of this plugin and help me help others who may be experiencing problems.**
+**BETA Version Available**
+I released Simple LDAP Login 1.3 Beta on 05/12/2009.
+The new version supports integrated user creation based on LDAP authentication, group membership, or the original mode.
+Additionally, I have implemented Olivier Fontes' MXC LDAP plugin into my plugin.
+In theory, this should add support for OpenLDAP.
+It is important to note, however, that **I have NOT been able to test any OpenLDAP scenarios**.
+The code logic makes sense to me, but I am 100% confident there will be issues that come up. **I'm counting on you guys to help me out in testing this.**

+The new version seems to work flawlessly in Active Directory.
+I will be posting a complete description of how the new plugin works philosophically soon.
+Until now, I believe it should be fairly self-explanatory.

+The new version is available under the versions link on the right.
+I have not made it the primary release because it is in beta at this point and many features have not been tested adequately.

+Please comment on this post with issues, questions: http://clifgriffin.com/2009/05/12/simple-ldap-login-13-beta-released

+Or, you can e-mail me: me[at]clifgriffin.com

+**Old description for =< 1.2.0.1**
+*NOTE: It appears that all versions before 1.3 do not work with OpenLDAP.
+If you need OpenLDAP, please see the early beta release of 1.3.*

 Having a single login for every service is a must in large organizations.
 This plugin is a *extremely* simple!
 It authenticates your wordpress username against LDAP using the same username.
 It does this by redefining the wp_authenticate function and adding a simple hook to adLDAP.
 The logic goes like this: